 Construction workers are exposed to a variety of health hazards every day.
-These men and women have the potential for becoming sick, ill, and disabled for life.
+These hazards can cause workers to become sick, ill and disabled for life.
 The construction industry brings a challenging mix of traditional hazards mixed with the new.
-Besides age-old threats of silica, lead, and asbestos, workers must contend with hazardous modern chemicals and advanced material.
-According to the Occupational Safety and Health Administration (OSHA), these chemical hazards can be in the form of gases, vapors, fumes, dusts, fibers, and mists.
+Besides age-old threats of silica, lead and asbestos, workers must contend with hazardous modern chemicals and advanced material.
+According to the Occupational Safety and Health Administration (OSHA), these chemical hazards can be in the form of gases, vapors, fumes, dusts, fibers and mists.
 All of these hazardous chemicals can cause serious health injuries.

 Chemical Hazards and Toxic Substances

 With many chemical hazards, we’ve only understood the harm that they caused when they manifest life-altering effects, like cancer and respiratory disorders.
 When the risks that workers take are repaid with negligence from their employers and other responsible parties, this already unfair chain of events starts to take on a predatory air.